Mindanao Advice

 Little Black Duck.
 Here we are waiting for our Vietnamese treats after sightseeing.

 City View Café.
-As the name suggests, you will definitely have one of the best city views because this establishment is located at the center of the city.
-You can see the Old Quarter from there as well as the Hoan Kiem Lake.
+As the name suggests, you will have one of the best city views because this establishment is at the city’s center.
+You can see the Old Quarter from there and the Hoan Kiem Lake.
 Just choose a good spot where to sit.

 The Gourmet Corner Restaurant.
 This resto is located on top of the Diamond Hotel.
-This was by far the one we’ve been to that had the best view.
+This was the one we’d been to that had the best view.
 Their menu was also authentic Vietnamese.

 Mojito Bar and Lounge.
 A great place to enjoy your mojito passion and rhum coke.
 I like the second floor of this bar because it was not so noisy under a cherry blossom tree hehe.

-Before we ended our stay in Vietnam, we rejuvenated ourselves at Vietnam Traditional Spa.
-That was it.
+Before we ended our stay in Vietnam, we rejuvenated ourselves at the Vietnam Traditional Spa.

-Our trip to Hanoi, Vietnam was very enjoyable and satisfying.
-The hospitality of the people is amazing.
+Our trip to Hanoi, Vietnam, was delightful and satisfying.
+The people’s hospitality was exceptional.
 Everyone was so kind and smiling.
 It felt like home for me.
-In fact, when I was eating my Pho, I imagined our very own and my favorite Batchoy.
-Thank you, beautifully vivid Vietnam.
+While eating my Pho, I imagined my favorite Philippine Batchoy.
+Thank you, beautiful Vietnam.
 Until we meet again!

 Share this post